vita-student-projects/The-bests-unitraj/README.md

 - The model [`gameformer.py`](motionnet/models/gameformer/gameformer.py) is mainly composed in three parts.
 The encoder, the multilevel decoder and the best level selection.
 ##### 3.2.1 Encoder
 - The encoder proposed by [_1_](https://openaccess.thecvf.com/content/ICCV2023/papers/Huang_GameFormer_Game-theoretic_Modeling_and_Learning_of_Transformer-based_Interactive_Prediction_and_ICCV_2023_paper.pdf) is not well adapted for our dataset since it requires map lines from each vehicle point of view but we only have the overall map.
-- We choose instead the ptr encoder model which encode the scene from ego point of view and we reproduce the with neighbors.
+- We choose instead the ptr encoder model which encodes the scene from ego point of view and we reproduce this with the neighbors.
 - Note: the ptr encoder worked well if all agents/map points are translate/rotate arround the z axis in order at the last time step ego is at position (0,0) with a heading of pi/2.
 Hence we perform some agents / map rotation each time we want to predict a neighbor trajectory.

 ##### 3.2.2 Decoder